 - Chief Medical Informatics Officer

 - Health Informatics Analyst

 [RELATED READING] Health Informatics Jobs and Salaries >>

-With strong demand, great pay and high job satisfaction, it is easy to see why a career in health informatics is so appealing.
+With strong demand and great pay, it is easy to see why a career in health informatics is so appealing.
 Opportunities are as diverse as the world of health care itself — from public health, veterinary, dental and clinical care to nursing, biotech, software development, telemedicine and the insurance industry.

-For that reason, many current and future health informatics professionals are taking advantage of specialized master’s degree programs that build on their work experience and knowledge of the health care field while refining their programmatic, technical and analytical skills.
+For that reason, many current and future health informatics professionals are taking advantage of specialized master’s degree programs that build on their work experience and knowledge of the health care field while refining their programmatic, technical, analytical and leadership skills.